scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

    A selection of VisPy's visuals.
 These span the range from simple 2D and 3D primitives to more advanced visualization tools like contour plots, surface plots, and volume renderings.
 More complex visualizations can be built from combinations of these visuals. :label:`visualfig`

 Internally, visuals upload their data to graphics memory and implement a shader program [glsl]_ that is executed on the GPU.
-Because all OpenGL implementations since 2.0 include a GLSL compiler, this allows the most computationally intensive operations to run in compiled, parallelized code without adding any build dependencies.
+Because all OpenGL implementations since 2.0 include an OpenGL shader language (GLSL) compiler, this allows the most computationally intensive operations to run in compiled, parallelized code without adding any build dependencies.
 Visuals can be reconfigured and updated in real time by simply uploading new data or shaders to the GPU.
 Before drawing, each visual also configures the necessary OpenGL global state such as blending and depth testing.
 These state parameters may be reconfigured for each visual to select different compositing modes.

 Visuals may also be modified by applying arbitrary coordinate transformations and filters such as opacity, clipping, and lighting.
 To support this flexibility, it is necessary to be able to recombine smaller chunks of shader code.
 VisPy implements a shader management system that allows independent GLSL functions to be attached together in a single shader program.
 This enables the insertion of arbitrary coordinate transformations and color modification into each visual's shader program.